Veit Hornung

 Veit Hornung (born 15 April 1976) is a German immunologist whose research has helped advance the understanding of how the innate immune system recognises pathogenic nucleic acids and triggers inflammatory responses.
-He holds the Chair of Immunobiochemistry at the Gene Center of the Ludwig Maximilian University of Munich, and is a research group leader at the Max Planck Institute of Biochemistry.
+He holds the Chair of Immunobiochemistry at the Gene Center of LMU Munich, and is a research group leader at the Max Planck Institute of Biochemistry.
 His work includes studies on cytosolic DNA and RNA sensors, the cGAS–STING pathway, and the connection of nucleic-acid sensing to inflammasome activation.
 In recognition of his contributions he received the Gottfried Wilhelm Leibniz Prize in 2018.

 Early life and education

-Hornung studied medicine at the Ludwig Maximilian University of Munich (LMU) from 1996 to 2003, including rotations at Harvard University and the University of Zurich.
+Hornung studied medicine at LMU Munich from 1996 to 2003, including rotations at Harvard University and the University of Zurich.
 He obtained his doctorate (Dr. med.) in 2004, with a thesis in the Division of Clinical Pharmacology at LMU.
 He then conducted post-doctoral research at LMU (2003–2006) and at the University of Massachusetts Medical School in Worcester, USA (2006–2008) in the laboratories of Eicke Latz and Kate Fitzgerald.